 And your 4kg kettlebell will never become useless.
 You can use it later for light kettlebell core exercises such as Russian twists, or for shoulder movements such as external rotation or lateral raises.

 8 kg kettlebell is much more challenging, and it is something even male athletes will use often, especially when you get tired with heavier weights.
 For women, an 8kg kettlebell is something you can use forever, especially if your focus is general health and fitness, and staying “toned”.
 For bodybuilding purposes, you will need to upgrade the weights.

 12kg Kettlebells—16kg Kettlebells—20kg Kettlebells and Heavier

 A 12kg kettlebell is in the “male” group.
 With kettlebells of this size, you will get awesome workouts, no matter the fitness level.
 If you are more advanced, just cut the rest time, and increase reps.

 16kg kettlebell is an ideal size, and for men, it will stay the most used piece of equipment for years to come.
 It is just the right weight to stay challenging, and you won’t have to go for too many reps.
 And again, it is not too heavy, and you will be able to pull off the volume, getting your heart pumping.

 20+ kg kettlebells are for more experienced lifters, at least if you plan to perform classic kettlebell movements.
 This much weight is also great for bodybuilding, as you can do some traditional dumbbell exercises with your kettlebells, putting a new kind of stress and wake up your muscles.

 The best thing you can do is to buy a set of kettlebells, that way you don’t have to worry about getting just one size.
-We have a set of kettlebells for sale, and we guarantee that you won’t find a better price in Ireland!
+We have a set of kettlebells for sale, and we guarantee that you won’t find a better fitness equipment for sale in Ireland!